About title-level settings

 An example of collections that include a Vendor ID at the title level are titles from U.S. Government Documents collections.
 They include the item number from the List of Classes of United States Government Publications Available for Selection by Depository Libraries (i.e., the 074 field).

-You can search for titles in Collection Manager via the vendor ID.
-Search for collections and enter a vendor ID (or some other identifier such as the ISSN, ISBN, and OCLC number).
+You can search for titles in Collection Manager via Vendor ID.
+Search by Title and enter a Vendor ID (or some other identifier such as the ISSN, ISBN, and OCLC number).
+See Search for collections in Collection Manager for more search tips.

 The field displays only for the journal format.